 The London office now has a staff of nine which includes its own finance team to ensure a close relationship between property managers and finance.

 Launched in 2018, Principle has since grown into what is now more than 60 staff looking after a portfolio of more than 11,000 units at around 300 developments across the UK.

 Principle Estate Management LLP, 137 Newhall Street, Birmingham B3 1SF

 Tel: 07954 078711 / 0121 289 4315

-Principle is a customer-focused managing agent providing a transparent property management service to the highest standards nationwide, focusing particularly on the management of apartment buildings.
-Principle Estate Management, based in Birmingham, launched in Spring 2018 and is led by experienced chartered surveyors.
-The business was born out of a passion for “doing it right” through a director-led, friendly approach combined with robust systems that maximize efficiency.
-Principle provides a service that sets the aspirational standard for other agents.
+Operating from offices in Birmingham and London, Principle is a forward-thinking, people-focused managing agent providing professional property management services nationwide.
+Founded in 2018 and led by experienced Chartered Surveyors, Principle’s vision is to positively impact the everyday lives of its communities.
 The company manages modern apartment buildings, traditional blocks of flats, mixed use developments, private housing estates and private rented sector (PRS) or build-to-rent (BTR) developments, as well as portfolios of rented properties for residential or commercial landlords.